rynbrd/detach/README.md

 Usage
 -----
 The `detach` package contains a context manager called `Detach`.
-It is used with with `with` statement to fork the current process and execute code in that process.
+It is used with `with` statement to fork the current process and execute code in that process.
 The child process exits when the context manager exits.
 The following parameters may be passed to `Detach` to change its behavior: